SFDO-Tooling/CumulusCI/docs/config.rst

         The number of seconds to sleep
         Default: 5

-If you want instead, the default value to be 30 seconds for all projects you could add the following in your global ``cumulusci.yml`` file locaated at ``~/.cumulusci/cumulusci.yml``:
+If you instead want the default value to be 30 seconds for all projects you could add the following in your global ``cumulusci.yml`` file locaated at ``~/.cumulusci/cumulusci.yml``:

 .. code-block:: yaml